Customize Consent Preferences

 By 2024

 All the components of the system (DestinE Platform, Data Lake, Digital Twin Engine) have been developed.
-The DestinE Platform and Data Lake will be transferred into operation.
+The DestinE Platform and Data Lake have been transferred into operation.
 Demonstration of the first two digital twins on Weather-Induced Extremes and Climate Change Adaptation and the open core platform.

 By 2026